mlinnalampi/Algorithms/README.md

 # Algorithms

-This is a project where I will implement some algorithms, loosely based on "Algorithms" by Dasgupta and "Principles of Algorithmic techniques" -course at Aalto University.
-However, I will not follow either of those directly.
+This is a collection of some algorithm implementations I have done / will do.

+*"You don't really understand something until you've implemented it"*
+-A wisdom by Evi Nemeth, from "Unix and Linux system administration Handbook, 5th edition"